 Insta360 One X has far more features than the Fusion, and is easier to use as well.
-Among the features that the One X has that are not available on the Fusion are the 3K 100fps mode, Drift Shot, Time Shift, a smooth-stitching underwater case, GPS overlay (with the Bluetooth remote accessory) and more.
+Among the features that the One X has that are not available on the Fusion are the 3K 100fps mode, Drift Shot, Time Shift, a smooth-stitching underwater case, GPS overlay (with the Bluetooth remote accessory or a smartphone) and more.

 At the same time, there is also a significant price difference between the One X ($399) and the Fusion ($699 and occasionally $599).

 For practicality, one advantage of the Fusion is that it is waterproof even without a case.
 However, the One X has two waterproof housings available.